ynmanware/AngTest/Angular-unrelated-controller-messaging/README.md

 refined/app.js - contain all js code for this option Here service.description is being between two controllers.
 In Controller1, the property is editable.
 Controller2 just reads it.
+exp2 is one more example or similar kind.

 <B>Note: </B>There are different opproaches for comminication between parent controller and directives.

 http://plnkr.co/edit/den1mfMeIAWezLTuVZVX?p=preview

+<h5>5. exp3 is a simple example of using a service for data sharing along with scope.